2060-io/didcomm-mediator/README.md

 - MessagePickupRepositoryClient: A WebSocket-based repository for distributed environments.
 - PostgresMessagePickupRepository: A PostgreSQL-based repository for persistent storage.
 It is meant for simplicity, so it uses the same Postgres host than mediator's wallet.
 - InMemoryMessagePickupRepository: An in-memory repository for lightweight setups or testing purposes.
+It only works when SQLite is used for mediator wallet.

 ### How to configure